🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Dominican Republic InterventionExecutive action by Johnson.
 No congressional authorization.

-Johnson's military record cost 19,451 American lives and $336.1B in treasure.
+Lyndon B. Johnson's military record cost 36,574 American lives and $738B in treasure (2024 dollars).
 Of 2 conflicts, 2 were waged without congressional authorization — a fundamental violation of the constitutional order.
 Every dollar spent on war is a dollar not spent on reducing the tax burden, and every life lost is a permanent cost borne by American families.